josuemtzmo/Seasonality_KE_under_ice/README.md

 # Seasonality_KE_under_ice
-This repository contains all the required files to reproduce the results from the manuscript titled: Variability of the kinetic energy in seasonally ice-covered oceans.
+This repository contains the Jupyter notebooks, scripts, and manuscript to reproduce the analyses and figures included in the paper titled "Variability of the kinetic energy in seasonally ice-covered oceans.".

+The code and manuscript will be available upon acceptance.